Running Wild (band): Rise in popularity, success and later albums

 For the following release, the band shifted their sound and image and adopted a pirate theme.
 The band released Under Jolly Roger in 1987.
 This would prove a significant change because the band would be more known as a "pirate metal" band, with lyrics dealing with pirates and historical events.
 With this album, the band found their identity, and the pirate theme would be prominent on their future releases.
 Their 1988 follow-up release Port Royal featured a more mature style of songwriting and expanded on the pirate theme explored on their previous album.
-The album featured one of the band's first epics, Calico Jack.
-In 1989, the release of the band's fifth studio recording Death or Glory, proved to be the band's most successful album to date.
+The album featured one of the band's first epics, "Calico Jack".
+In 1989, the band's fifth studio recording, Death or Glory, was the band's most successful album to date.
 The tour was also a success and a concert during the tour was filmed and was released as Death or Glory Tour.
-This album and tour would be the final release to feature guitarist Majk Moti and drummer Ian Finlay.
+This album and tour were the last to feature guitarist Majk Moti and drummer Ian Finlay.

 Upon the departure of Moti and Finlay, Kasparek recruited guitarist Axel Morgan and drummer Rudiger Dreffein (better known as "AC") to record the band's first album in two years, Blazon Stone, released in 1991.
-The album continued the band's trend of writing about historical themes, and according to band leader, Rolf Kasparek, it was to be the band's best-selling album of the 1990s.
-The album proved to be a slight shift in their overall sound, as the band brought a more speed metal approach to their songs, which would be prevalent throughout their releases during the decade.
-In 1992, the band began work on Pile of Skulls which was regarded by many as one of the band's strongest efforts.
+The album continued the band's trend of writing about historical themes, and according to band leader Rolf Kasparek, it was the band's best-selling album of the 1990s.
+With this album, the band brought a more speed-metal approach to their songs, which would be prevalent throughout their releases during the decade.
+In 1992, the band began work on Pile of Skulls, which many regarded as one of the band's strongest efforts.
 Around this time, Kasparek started becoming more interested in conspiracy theories, becoming the basis of the next album, 1994's Black Hand Inn.

 1995's Masquerade was the first in a trilogy of albums dealing with a specific theme.
-The album would go on to be one of Running Wild's worst selling albums up to that point.
-The second album followed with the 1998 album The Rivalry under their new label GUN Records with the conclusion of the trilogy culminating with 2000's Victory.
+The album was one of Running Wild's worst-selling albums up to that point.
+The second installment was the 1998 album The Rivalry under their new label GUN Records, with the conclusion of the trilogy being 2000's Victory.
 It would be the final album featuring drummer Jörg Michael.
 With so many line-up changes, Running Wild was considered a solo project due to the fact that guitarist and main songwriter Rolf Kasparek remained the sole constant member of the band.
 The album The Brotherhood was released in 2002.
-It was to be another three years before Running Wild released another album Rogues en Vogue in 2005.
+It was another three years before Running Wild released another album, Rogues en Vogue in 2005.
+Two tribute albums, The Revivalry and Rough Diamonds, were also released in 2005.
+Rough Diamonds was a free download on the band's official website.
+A third tribute album, ReUnation, was released in 2009.